IRS Form 8960 Instructions

 Part III: Tax Computation

-Part III contains 14 lines used to calculate NIIT.
+Part III contains 14 lines used to calculate NIIT liability.
 However, some lines only apply to individual taxpayers, while other lines only apply to estates and trusts.

 Line 12: Net investment income